spring-cloud-services-samples/animal-rescue/README.md

 ### Connect Application to MySQL

-Using the Azure CLI, connect the application to MySQL:
+Using the Azure CLI, connect the application to MySQL with a Service Connector:

 ```shell
     az spring-cloud connection create mysql \